 I’ve been hooked since my first visit where I locked eyes with my husband-to-be on its unspoiled, secluded beach.
-We were engaged at the exact spot two months later and now take numerous trips all year long with family and friends.
+We were engaged at the exact spot two months later and now taken more family trips than I could count.
 I’m clearly enamored.
 Intrigued.
 Obsessed.

 So why do other people secretly flock to Jekyll Island Georgia during the winter?

 A big decision of why Millionaire tycoons like Rockefeller and J.P.
-Morgan chose Jekyll Island Georgia in the first place as their winter hideaway was because of the splendid Jekyll weather.
-These northerners were excited to find quite a contrast between their blustery winters and the pleasant, sub-tropic weather.
+Morgan chose Jekyll Island Georgia in the first place as their winter hideaway was because of the splendid Jekyll Island weather.
+These northerners were excited to find quite a contrast between their blustery winters and the pleasant, sub-tropic weather of the Golden Isles.

 The average winter temperatures from December through March have highs in the 60’s and lows in the 40’s.
 A little nip in the air that is still suitable for outdoor activities?
 Yes, please!
 Sounds like perfect mild winter weather to me.